Lucia1987/lucia1987.github.io/_posts/2016-01-20-Fab-Lab-WGTN-4january.markdown

 title:  "1st month"
 subtitle: "January"
 author: "Lucia Arcangeli"
-avatar: "img/authors/luli-2-corti.jpg"
+avatar: "image/authors/miniluli.jpg"
 image: "image/testacinese.jpg"
 date:   2016-01-28 12:12:12
 ---

 # You are the key to opening the door of the world.

-## My firts week was hit by a huge quantity of new information.
+Did you write the instructions down so you can do it again?

 ### Experience makers:

 - Blog online
+  opportunity to test my learning by remaking my website english code composion Framework

 - Creation of the first items through the "laser cutter"

+- make a sculputure the Chinese lion's head for scannering

+{% include image.html url="image/cinese2.jpg" description="Chinese lion's head" %}

 - Creation of my first t-shirt